Caring for an older disabled relative can have practical, financial and emotional challenges. But you're not alone.

 As a carer, you're entitled to an assessment of your needs.
 This is called a carer's assessment, and it identifies the help that you need to care for your relative properly.
-This is separate from the section 47 assessment, which evaluates your relative's needs.
+This is separate from the community care assessment (section 47 assessment), which evaluates your relative's needs.

-The Princess Royal Trust for Carers has a national network of 144 Carers Centres, which can help.
+The Princess Royal Trust for Carers has a national network of more than 100 carers' centres that can help.
 These centres offer a range of services, from information and advice, to emotional support, to education and training.
 You can find your local centre on its website.

 What is evaluated at a carer's assessment?

 The carer's assessment is not about how good you are at caring.
 It assesses how much support you need.

 When you're filling in an assessment, be realistic about what your relative's needs are.
 Think about the days when their needs are most severe.
 Don't feel shy or underestimate the amount of support that your relative needs, otherwise you may end up getting inadequate support.